data-ui

 5. Stores everything in *compiled-model* for fast runtime use

-Generic endpoints like /api/list?type=todos and /api/schema/todos/add-form work for any type — including the built-in RBAC tables themselves.
+Generic endpoints like /api/list?type=todos work for any type — including the built-in RBAC tables themselves.

 Example Model